-This study abroad experience will blend online learning with a face-to-face experience in Madrid, Spain.
-Students from UAlbany, from any academic discipline, will have an opportunity to work with a cohort of students from the host university partner in Madrid in effort to advance learning and to contribute local knowledge to bridge cultural understanding.
+This study abroad experience will blend online learning with a face-to-face experience in Scotland.
+Students from UAlbany, from any academic discipline, will have an opportunity to work with a cohort of students from the host university partner in Edinburgh and Glasgow in an effort to advance learning and to contribute local knowledge to bridge cultural understanding.
 The course will introduce students to the leadership pedagogy of cultural intelligence.